 Students can be further defined as follows:

-- An undergraduate student is a person enrolled on a programme which would normally be expected to lead to an undergraduate award.
+- An undergraduate student is a person enrolled on a programme which would be expected to lead to an undergraduate award.
 Undergraduate student status ends on the approval of an award by the relevant Programme Board of Examiners.

-- A postgraduate taught student is a person enrolled on a programme which would normally be expected to lead to a postgraduate taught award.
+- A postgraduate taught student is a person enrolled on a programme which would be expected to lead to a postgraduate taught award.
 Postgraduate taught student status ends on the approval of an award by the relevant Programme Board of Examiners.

 - A credit-earning non-graduating student is a person who is enrolled on a module(s) for which academic credit may be awarded, but who will not qualify for an award of the University.
 Status as a credit-earning non-graduating student ends on the award of academic credit by the relevant Subject Board of Examiners.